andykallian/pvsneslib/Sprites.md

 ## Init the sprites

 **PVSnesLib** used an internal table to store sprites OAM.
 This table is named **oamMemory** and it is used to address the two OAM tables of the SNES.
-You don't have to declare another table to handle sprite OAM, and the include files shipped with **PVSnesLib** allows your homebrew to know the oamMemory table.
+You don't have to declare another table to handle sprite OAM, and the include files shipped with **PVSnesLib** allows your homebrew to know the oam memory table.
 ```
-unsigned char oamMemory[128*4+8*4]; // to address oma table low and high
+unsigned char oamMemory[128*4+8*4]; // to address OAM table low and high
 ```

-During **consoleInit()** process, this table is init, so don't care about that LOL !
+During **consoleInit()** process, this table is init, so don't care about that !
 The **consoleInit** does this call :

 ```
   // Init sprites